Privatisation of British Rail: Legislation

 As a precursor to the main legislation, the British Coal and British Rail (Transfer Proposals) Act 1993 was passed on 19 January 1993.
-This gave the Secretary of State the power to issue directions to the BRB to sell assets, something which the board was unable to do until then.
+This legislation gave the Secretary of State the power to issue directions to the BRB to sell assets, something which the board was unable to do until then.

 The Railways Bill, published in 1993, established a complex structure for the rail industry.
 British Rail was to be broken up into over 100 separate companies, with most relationships between the successor companies established by contracts, some through regulatory mechanisms (such as the industry-wide network code and the multi-bilateral star model performance regime).
 Contracts for the use of railway facilities – track, stations and light maintenance depots – must be approved or directed by the Office of Rail & Road, although some facilities are exempt from this requirement.
 Contracts between the principal passenger train operators and the state are called franchise agreements, and were first established with the Office of Passenger Rail Franchising (OPRAF), then its successor the Strategic Rail Authority and now with the Secretary of State for Transport.

 The passage of the Railways Bill was controversial.
-The public was unconvinced of the virtues of rail privatisation and there was much lobbying against the Bill.
+The public was largely unconvinced of the virtues of rail privatisation and there was much lobbying against the Bill.
 The Labour Party was implacably opposed to it and promised to renationalise the railways when they got back into office as and when resources allowed.
 The Conservative chairman of the House of Commons Transport Committee, Robert Adley famously described the Bill as "a poll tax on wheels"; however Adley was known to be a rail enthusiast and his advice was discounted.
 Adley died suddenly before the Bill completed its passage through Parliament.

 The Railways Bill became the Railways Act 1993 on 5 November 1993, and the organisational structure dictated by it came into effect on 1 April 1994.
 Initially, British Rail was broken up into various units frequently based on its own organisational sectors (Train Operating Units, Infrastructure Maintenance Units, etc. - for more details see below) still controlled by the British Railways Board, but which were sold over the next few years.